Jamestown S'Klallam Tribe's Design for Rayonier Property

 Salish Village would be the name for the proposed "living community" on the former site of the Rayonier mill.
 It would be a mix of light industrial, commercial, cultural, residential, lodging, retail, convention and park uses.
 It would also include a restored waterfront pier, urban farmland and wildlife habitat.

-Jamestown S'Klallam tribal Chairman Ron Allen and various architects, planners, environmentalists and residents.
+The idea comes from Jamestown S'Klallam tribal Chairman Ron Allen and various architects, planners, environmentalists and residents.
 Ron Allen said:

 "This attempt is designed to say to the community there is a way to develop a win-win proposition.
 Everybody has their own ideas, of leaving it in its natural state to development.
 We're just suggesting that we think seven generations down the road, looking into the 22nd century, and needing the latest development techniques."

-He described the plan as "a very dense development that allows light commercial and industrial kinds of activities that balance with the cultural site and the creek and estuary.
+He described the plan as "a very dense development that allows light commercial and industrial kinds of activities that balance with the cultural site and the creek and estuary."

 23 Comments: